gnuradio/newsched/dev_tutorial/12_FirstTest.md

     fg->connect(op, 0, snk2, 0);
 ```

 Create the scheduler, assign it to the flowgraph, and validate (finalize).
+The scheduler can also be left out to use the default scheduler.

 ```cpp
     auto sched = schedulers::scheduler_st::make();
     fg->set_scheduler(sched);